CompuTec/processforce-docs/current/user-guide/routings/resources.md

 ![Resource Planning Data](./media/resource-planning-data.png)

-Here you can define columns displayed on Scheduling Board → Resource Planning Board **ADD LINK** on Task rows for a specific Resource.
+Here you can define columns displayed on Scheduling Board → Resource Planning Board on Task rows for a specific Resource.

 You can define: